Your Mix Should Not Look Like This

 Achieving a Balanced Mix

-Sometimes I get mixes in that look like this in the video thumbnail.
-Unfortunately this is not ideal, before you send your mix into mastering make sure you checking out what your mix looks like on the scope.
+Sometimes I get mixes that look like this in the video thumbnail.
+Unfortunately, this is not ideal, before you send your mix into mastering make sure you check out what your mix looks like on the scope.
 I always say use your ears but if your room is fooling you into thinking you have less bass than you do in your mix, you’ll likely overcompensate and drive that low end creating a huge hump or spike in the bottom of the frequency spectrum.

 A balanced mix is the result of carefully blending all the elements of a track, creating a sonic landscape where each component contributes harmoniously to the overall sound.
 This delicate equilibrium between vocals, instruments, drums, and other elements is what elevates a song from mere noise to a captivating auditory experience.